 - supports research aimed at ultimately finding a cure for WM

-Since 2000 nearly four million dollars have been awarded to institutions conducting research on this disease.
+Since 2000 over six million dollars have been awarded to institutions conducting research on this disease.